 Attaining resilience via corporate venturing

 Although it might not suit every business, corporate venturing is another proven strategy to accelerate operational resilience.
-Acquiring external assets through acquisitions and investments enables businesses with limited internal resources to rapidly adopt new resilience-enhancing technology.
+Acquiring external assets through acquisitions and investments enables businesses with limited internal resources to adopt new resilience-enhancing technology rapidly.

 If you wish to implement corporate venturing to address your organization’s operational risk, consider following the four-step approach detailed below: